Vosilasarm: Names

 Vosilasarm is the generic name of the drug and its International Nonproprietary Name (INN).
 It is also known by its pharmaceutical developmental code names RAD140 (Radius Health) and EP0062 (Ellipses Pharma).
 Additionally, vosilasarm is known by the black-market name Testolone or Testalone.

 Non-medical use

-Vosilasarm and other SARMs are sold by black-market vendors on the Internet.
+Vosilasarm and other SARMs are sold on the black market on the Internet.
 Aside from vosilasarm, the other most commonly used SARMs include enobosarm (ostarine; GTx-024, S-22), LGD-4033 (VK5211; "ligandrol"), and andarine (GTx-007; S-4).
 Social media has played an important role in facilitating the widespread non-medical use of SARMs.

 Research

 The first-in-human study, a phase 1 trial, was initiated in October 2017 and completed in September 2020 in postmenopausal women with breast cancer.
 The study investigated oral doses of vosilasarm of 50 mg/day to 150 mg/day, with the maximum tolerated dose found to be 100 mg/day.
 A phase 1/2 study proposal of vosilasarm for treatment of breast cancer was published in 2023.
 It will recruit up to 128 patients.